Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- error message if you try to add a part exceeding the budget
 	- bug drag'n'drop from the label: make disapear the part count
 	- bug click on the budget to edit it, add a new part on the map
+	- bug if you try to drag'n'drop a part on a text layer you got the beep sound and the status message
+	- how to limit the copy/paste with the budget
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
 - MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set
 - MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)